Ensuring Safe and Compliant Shipments for Your Display Units

 1. Freight Charges

-Freight is the largest component of your shipping costs.
+Freight charges are the biggest part of international shipping costs for display units.
 But did you know that how much you pay for freight can vary greatly depending on the method of transport?
 Whether by air, sea, or land, the cost depends on the weight, size, and volume of your shipment.

 Types of Freight: